 Provide better insights

 End-to-end ITSM management and control provide better insights into how your organization runs.
-These insights can inform everything from how you can optimize ground-level operations up to your institution’s long-term strategic planning.
+These insights can inform everything from how you can optimize ground-level operations to your institution’s long-term strategic planning.

 The better insights provided by IT service management in the education sector can lead to better operating efficiency and reduced waste.
 Both of which reduce operating costs over time.